 The trekking cost for Snowman Trek depends on the group size.
 If there are more people in the team, it will cost less individually.
 The total cost includes visa, domestic airfare, permits, transportation, meals, staff salary, accommodation, etc.

 Please make sure that you have a suitable insurance cover for your trek.
-Other than providing coverage for the usual travel emergencies like flight cancellations, lost baggage, theft, injury, your insurance policy should cover the cost of rescue and evacuation by air.
+Besides providing coverage for the usual travel emergencies like flight cancellations, lost baggage, theft, injury, your insurance policy should cover the cost of rescue and evacuation by air.
 As we will be trekking to an elevation of 5.200 meters, your policy should provide coverage for an emergency up to that altitude.

-This is a challenging trek that takes you to elevations above 5000 meters.
-You will be trekking for 24 days and walking for 10 hours on some days. on trails that are sometimes tough to maneuver.
+This is a challenging trek that takes you to elevations above 5,000 meters.
+You will be trekking for 24 days and walking for 10 hours on some days.
+On trails that are sometimes tough to maneuver.
 This adventure is not for beginners or first-time trekkers.
 Though technical climbing is not involved, there will be steep ascents and difficult crossing of mountain passes on snow and ice.
-You will be crossing 11 mountain passes and sleeping at an altitude above 5000m.
-As there are no lodges or guesthouses on the trail, you will be staying in tented camps, this trek is only recommended for experienced trekkers.
+You will be crossing 11 mountain passes and sleeping at an altitude above 5,000m.
+As there are no lodges or guesthouses on the trail, you will be staying in tented camps; this trek is only recommended for experienced trekkers.

 You can start preparing yourself physically for your Snowman Trek 2 or 3 months before you begin your journey.
-Try to include stamina building exercises.
-Jog, swim, climb staircases, cycle, or do dead lifts.
+Try to include stamina-building exercises.
+Jog, swim, climb staircases, cycle, or do deadlifts.
 Go on long hikes carrying a backpack.
 Choose a rough terrain for your hikes.
-Build up your leg muscles and don't forget to have a balanced diet.
+Build up your leg muscles, and don't forget to have a balanced diet.

 Your package includes all meals (breakfast, lunch, and dinner) in the city as well as on the trail.